How It All Began

 I don’t recall how or why I became the dessert chef at home.
 Maybe it has something to do with having a sweet tooth.
 But the apple pie is always a hit.

-I put a piece of pastry into whatever sized baking tray that is required and put it into a medium oven for fifteen minutes while I am getting the rest of the ingredients together and prepared.
+I formerly put a piece of pastry into whatever sized baking tray that is required and put it into a medium oven for fifteen minutes while I am getting the rest of the ingredients together and prepared.
 This ensures we don’t have a soggy base.

 Next I open an 825 gram can of apricots in juice and drain the juice.

-When the pastry base is starting to rise I whip it out of the oven, tip the apple\sultana\cinnamon\nut mix into it, add four strategically placed cloves, then tip the apricots on top and round off with a sprinkling of frozen berries.
+When the pastry base is starting to rise I whip it out of the oven, tip the apple/sultana/cinnamon/nut mix into it, add five strategically placed cloves, then tip the apricots on top and round off with a generous sprinkling of frozen berries.
 Put the next sheet of pastry on top with a sprinkle of nutmeg and back in the oven for an hour.

 Chapter 4 - Fruit Cake

-Geoff replied, “You know what I’d really like?”
+The groom replied, “You know what I’d really like?”

 “What?”
 I asked.